ekerstein/ghostgraphs/README.md

 ```python
 python deploy.py
 ```
-The server can be reached at http://localhost:5000
+The server can be reached at http://localhost:5000 and updates automatically as long as `app.debug = True` in deploy.py.